Managing a bar and restaurant means having to deal with employee turnover rates that you simply just don't see in other industries.

 Employee retention is particularly important in today's economy, with restaurants and bars both significantly feeling the impact of the 'Great Resignation'.

 While high turnover is accepted as a part of the hospitality industry, there are some steps that your restaurant or bar can take to make sure that your employees want to stick around.

 Here are five tips to help you better retain your bar staff:

 1. Provide opportunities for growth and upward mobility

 A lot of restaurant staff are student workers or seasonal employees who have no plans of sticking around, but you also have quite a few people on staff who enjoy their work and are interested in the restaurant business.
-Those workers will be more likely to stay loyal if they feel like they are learning on the job and they can see a clear path to a better position that offers more responsibility.
+Those workers will be more likely to stay loyal to your brand if they feel like they are learning on the job and they can see a clear path to career progression and more responsibility.

 Don't shy away from learning about where you may have made mistakes.
 Be sure to conduct exit interviews and find out why people chose to leave your restaurant.
 Keep track of the data you gather and see if you can identify any trends.